Great Depression: United States

 During a "bank holiday" that lasted five days, the Emergency Banking Act was signed into law.
 It provided for a system of reopening sound banks under Treasury supervision, with federal loans available if needed.
 The Securities Act of 1933 comprehensively regulated the securities industry.
-This was followed by the Securities Exchange Act of 1934 which created the Securities and Exchange Commission.
-Although amended, key provisions of both Acts are still in force.
-Federal insurance of bank deposits was provided by the FDIC, and the Glass–Steagall Act.
+This was followed by the Securities Exchange Act of 1934, which created the Securities and Exchange Commission.
+Although amended, key provisions of both acts are still in force.
+Federal insurance of bank deposits was provided by the FDIC and the Glass–Steagall Act.

 The Agricultural Adjustment Act provided incentives to cut farm production in order to raise farming prices.
 The National Recovery Administration (NRA) made a number of sweeping changes to the American economy.
-It forced businesses to work with government to set price codes through the NRA to fight deflationary "cut-throat competition" by the setting of minimum prices and wages, labor standards, and competitive conditions in all industries.
-It encouraged unions that would raise wages, to increase the purchasing power of the working class.
+It forced businesses to work with the government to set price codes through the NRA to fight deflationary "cut-throat competition" by the setting of minimum prices and wages, labor standards, and competitive conditions in all industries.
+It encouraged unions that would raise wages to increase the purchasing power of the working class.
 The NRA was deemed unconstitutional by the Supreme Court of the United States in 1935.

 CCC workers constructing drainage culvert, 1933.
 Over 3 million unemployed young men were taken out of the cities and placed into 2,600+ work camps managed by the CCC.

 These reforms, together with several other relief and recovery measures, are called the First New Deal.
 Economic stimulus was attempted through a new alphabet soup of agencies set up in 1933 and 1934 and previously extant agencies such as the Reconstruction Finance Corporation.
 By 1935, the "Second New Deal" added Social Security (which was later considerably extended through the Fair Deal), a jobs program for the unemployed (the Works Progress Administration, WPA) and, through the National Labor Relations Board, a strong stimulus to the growth of labor unions.
 In 1929, federal expenditures constituted only 3% of the GDP.
 The national debt as a proportion of GNP rose under Hoover from 20% to 40%.
 Roosevelt kept it at 40% until the war began, when it soared to 128%.